ufal/teitok-tools/README.md

 * regfolder - registry folder (if not /opt/kontext/data/registry)
 * corpfolder - the name of the folder where to create the TEITOK project
 * textnode - Node to use in the input to split XML files (default: <doc>)

+## xmltokenize

+Takes any XML file and tokenizes it.
+Tokenization is done by adding a token node around each token (by default `<tok>`), where a token is any text surrounded by spaces, with punctuation marks (any character in the Unicode PUNCT block) at the beginning and the end of the words split off as a separate token.
+If the tokenization breaks existing tags, those tags will be split - so `some<i>thing strange<i>` will be tokenized into  `<tok>some<i>thing</i></tok><i> <tok>strange</tok><i>`.
+In rare cases, this process leads to invalid XML and the incorrect XML will not be written back to the file, but rather to /tmp/wrong.xml.

+Example usage:

+`
+perl xmltokenize.pl --file=test.xml --enumerate --tok=w
+`

+Command line options:
+* filename=s - filename of the file to tokenize
+* textnode=s - what to use as the text to tokenize
+* tok=s - what to use as a token node
+* exlude=s - elements not to tokenize
+* enumerate - provide a unique ID to each token
+* segment=i - split into sentences (1=yes, 2=only) - only for TEI files

 ## parseudpipe